Solo Trekking Permit For Restricted Areas & Pre-Arrival Visa Trekking Update 2026

 The complete TAAN proposal letter submitted to Nepal's Director General of Immigration, requesting solo trekker access and pre-arrival permit processing for restricted area trekking zones (2082 Chaitra 08).

-Understanding the Context Behind This Proposal
+Understanding the Context Behind This Update

 [block](,60)